for-giobbe/PAINT/markdowns/part_2.md

 then we can extract contaminants contigs using the following line to cross check them in online blast:

 ```
-for i in $( cat crema.38.contaminants.lst); do sed -n -e "/$i/,/TRINITY/ p" crema.Trinity.fasta.transdecoder.part-38.pep | head -n -1 | awk '{print $1}'; done
+for i in $( cat contaminants/crema/crema.blastp.contaminants_contigs.lst); do sed -n -e "/$i/,/TRINITY/ p" contaminants/crema/crema.Trinity.fasta.transdecoder.pep | head -n -1 | awk '{print $1}'; done
 ```

-As we can see, contaminant contigs are <10% which is an expected amount, as a flebile amount of reads can generate a lot of contaminants contigs - which indeed we will remove from count tables down the line.
+As we can see, contaminant contigs are <10% - 821 contigs fro crema and 945 contigs for vicia.
+This is expected, as a small amount of reads can generate a lot of contaminants contigs.
+In our case this step is rather important to remve vicia contigs from crema assembly: the species is too small to dissect the digestive tract and as such some plant material was most likely present in the sample.
+Having identified contaminat contgis we will still map reads on them - to minimyze possible misalignments - but remove them from counts tables down the line.

 ---